Antony-Thornton/MS2---Memory-Game/README.md

 Learn the difference between ===, == and =.
 Had an issue where the JS code didnt work as expected due to not having the right amount of =.

+Learn to structure Javascript a little better.
+Code ended up being a bit messy.

 README written by Antony Thornton, 2021